photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 end
 ```

-This function pattern matches on the variable `imagename_prefix` to determine its return value.
+This function pattern matches the variable `imagename_prefix` to determine its return value.
 When no value is provided for this argument, the first case handles such instances by generating a string using the string interpolation syntax given by `#{}` to insert the values of the variables `imagename` and `image_filetype` into the returned formatted string.
 In the catch all case given by `_ ->` the generated string incorporates all three input arguments.

 ## Generating Resized Images